KITS Script-to-Screen Program

 The program prepares youth for entry level jobs and media arts internships, opens the door to a network of industry peers and mentors, and builds the self-confidence of our youth to pursue higher education.
 Therapists and representatives from the Department of Children and Family Services say that because we empower foster youth to tell their stories their way, our program is one of L.A.’s most effective tools for teaching local foster youth to take ownership of their lives.

 Independence and resiliency are as important, if not more so, than hard skills gained through KITS programs.
-In the words of KITS alumna Aliah Martin-Mack, "Kids In The Spotlight showed me that my voice is powerful and gave me the confidence to connect with the rest of the world."
+In the words of KITS alumna Aliah White, "Kids In The Spotlight showed me that my voice is powerful and gave me the confidence to connect with the rest of the world."